• Skip to primary navigation

 Crandell Mountain Campground

-Unfortunately, Crandell Mountain Campground, along with its nearby backcountry site of Crandell Lake Campground, is currently closed due to wildfire damage.
+Unfortunately, Crandell Mountain Campground, along with its nearby backcountry site of Crandell Lake Campground, is still closed due to wildfire damage from the 2017 Kenow Wildfire.
+Hopefully, it will open soon!

 Crandell Mountain Campground welcomes caravan, teepees, and tent camping (there are five teepees on site, set up and maintained by Parks Canada).
 The campground is normally open mid-May to early September, and is found just off Red Rock Parkway, on the border of the park.
 There are 129 camping sites, along with designated fire rings, outdoor toilets, and picnic tables.